-965 One Can Only Hate Himself When He Truly Knows Himself
+565 One Can Only Hate Himself When He Truly Knows Himself

-Adapted from “Knowing Oneself Is Mainly Knowing Human Nature” in Records of Christ’s Talks
+Adapted from “To Know Oneself Is Primarily About Knowing Human Nature” in Records of Christ’s Talks